dwesterwick/SPTHardcoreRules/README.md

 * **services.disable_insurance**: You'll still see the pre-raid insurance screen if this is enabled, but all items will be blacklisted from insurance.
 In case you want to turn this off and on during a playthrough, this will not remove insurance for any items that were previously insured.
 * **services.disable_post_raid_healing**: Disables Therapist's post-raid healing.
 * **services.disable_scav_raids**: Disables Scav raids.
-* **traders.enable_fence**: Allows you to remove all of Fence's offers.
+* **traders.disable_fence**: Allows you to remove all of Fence's offers.
 You can still sell items to Fence.
 * **traders.barters_only**: Removes all trader offers using currency unless they're explicitly whitelisted below.
 * **traders.whitelist**: If only barters are allowed, use this to whitelist items even if they're not barters.
 You can whitelist individual items in the **items** array or whitelist an item and all of its child items using the **parents** array.
 For example, if you have the ID for currency (543be5dd4bdc2deb348b4569) in the **parents** array, all three currencies (RUB, USD, and EUR) will be whitelisted.
 You can find ID's for items using https://db.sp-tarkov.com/search/ or find them in *[SPT-AKI install directory]\Aki_Data\Server\database\templates\items.json*.
 * **secureContainer.more_restrictions**: If this is *true*, you can't put anything in secure containers unless you explicitly whitelist them.